 It should be noted that for the above purposes, in accordance with art.
-11 of the Internal Code of Conduct in the Securities Market, the Oversight Body is the Directorate-General of Administration and Finance (following the company's internal reorganization, now the Corporate Economic and Financial Department), which will act in collaboration with the Secretary of the Board of Directors as regards any legal issues resulting from the application or interpretation of the Code.
+11 of the Internal Code of Conduct in the Securities Market, the Oversight Body is the Directorate-General of Administration and Finance (following the company's internal reorganization, now the Corporate Economic and Financial Department), which will act in collaboration with the

+Secretary of the Board of Directors as regards any legal issues resulting from the application or interpretation of the Code.
 In addition, the Oversight Body has been entrusted with the general functions of ascertaining, registering, disseminating and monitoring compliance with the obligations and duties established in the Internal Code of Conduct.
 The Oversight Body will have all necessary powers to perform the duties entrusted to it in the Internal Code of Conduct and must periodically report to the Audit Committee on the degree of compliance with the code and on any incidents that may occur.

 Pursuant to art.
 13 of the Internal Regulations on Securities Market Conduct, the Audit Committee is responsible for supervising compliance with the Internal Code of Conduct and the performance of the functions of the Oversight Body, the person responsible for the material transaction and the Office of the Secretary of the Board of Directors contemplated therein, and for the internal resolution of any such questions and conflicts raised by Obligated Parties or Temporarily Obligated Parties as may be submitted to the committee by the Oversight Body.
-The Audit Committee will evaluate compliance with the Internal Code of Conduct on an annual basis and will adopt any appropriate measures for its

-OFFICIAL ANNEX STANDARD FORM OF ANNEX I TO CNMV CIRCULAR 7/2015 OF optimum implementation and improvement.
-It is also responsible for proposing to the Appointments and Remuneration Committee, for referral to the Board of Directors, any amendments it deems necessary in light of the Board's commitment to update it constantly, and adopt the best corporate governance practices in the area, and of the applicable legislation.
+The Audit Committee will evaluate compliance with the Internal Code of Conduct on an annual basis and will adopt any appropriate measures for its optimum implementation and improvement.
+It is also responsible for proposing to the Appointments it deems necessary in light of the Board's commitment to update it constantly, and adopt the best corporate governance practices in the area, and of the applicable legislation.